vikasnkumar/financeta/intro.md

 ugly to use.
 Sure they have many thousands of customers who are using them and are making money.
 My aim was to use [ta-lib](http://www.ta-lib.org), which is a great open source library that works on various operating systems and has about 132 technical analysis indicators.
-I felt that with access to this many indicators I could achieve what the other software systems provide without having to pay a penny, and then when I was ready with possibly working strategies,
+I felt that with access to these many indicators I could achieve what the other software systems provide without having to pay a penny, and then when I was ready with possibly working strategies,